FILM REVIEWS

 MGM (Ted Richmond production)

-To conduct research purposes, he moves into a place called Paradise, populated by young, attractive newlyweds.
-To the men’s dismay in the community, the gorgeous wives gravitate to Hope, especially Paula Prentiss, the sexy bride of Jim Hutton.
+To the other men’s dismay in the community, the gorgeous wives gravitate to Hope, especially Paula Prentiss, the sexy bride of Jim Hutton.

-Bob Hope collaborator Hal Kanter cowrote the screenplay with Valentine Davies, based on a story by Vera Caspary (“Laura”).
+Bob Hope’s collaborator Hal Kanter cowrote the screenplay with Valentine Davies, based on a story by Vera Caspary (“Laura”).

 Henry Mancini and Mack Davis’ Oscar-nominated title song is the only good element in the picture.